Home | About me | Contact | What's new | Privacy | Search

 Overview

-Inside Loop 410, the majority of the land fronting the corridor is undeveloped, although the area near US 90 has seen growing light and moderate industrial development.
+Inside Loop 410, the majority of the land fronting the corridor is undeveloped, although the area near US‑90 has seen growing light to moderate industrial development, primarily warehouses.
 Outside of 410, much of the frontage is now a mix of suburban commercial and residential.

 Roadway details